mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/docathon-2021.md

 One of our goals for this Docathon is for our documentation to benefit from great, high-quality contributions that really increase their value.

 Contributors who contribute one or more merged PRs will receive a Mattermost swag pack.
-Contributors with 5+ merged PRs will receive LinkedIn and/or GitHub endorsements and recommendations from some of our our professional tech writers and product managers.
+Contributors with 5+ merged PRs will receive LinkedIn and/or GitHub endorsements and recommendations from some of our professional tech writers and product managers.

 The top five contributions will each receive 1 pair of AirPod Pro headphones.